 I’ve seen plenty of Christmas decor for sale at yard and garage sales.
 You may not have Christmas on the mind when you’re hitting up sales in the sweltering summer heat, but make a list of things you’d like to have for the upcoming Christmas season so you can keep your eyes peeled.
 If you’re a hardcore garage/yard sale aficionado, ask your friends and family if there’s anything special they’re looking for.
 I’m sure they would appreciate you looking and perhaps they’ll give you a finders fee tip.

-I see all kinds of Christmas decor (indoor and outdoor) for sale on Craigslist.
+I see all kinds of Christmas decor (indoor and outdoor) for sale on Craigslist and Facebook Marketplace.
 From artificial trees to Christmas plates & serve ware to vintage ornaments, you’ll find just about anything.
 I purchased 6 manzanita branches from a lady I found on Craigslist who used them for her wedding reception.
 I planned to use them for our wedding but ultimately opted not to use them, so I sold all but one of them.
 I use the one branch I kept (and sprayed painted white) for my silver and blue Christmas centerpiece.
 While I didn’t purchase the branches with the intention of using them in my Christmas decor it worked out nicely, so keep your mind open when browsing CL.

 Remember to meet in a public place, like a busy store, and take someone with you if you plan to meet with a Craigslist seller.
 If the seller refuses to meet you inside a public location like I mentioned, move on.